-Custom fabricated duplex strainers are used when cast versions will not suffice.
-Sometimes special alloys are required or there are other aspects of the application just not suitable for cast duplex strainers, so we custom fabricate a duplex strainer instead.
+Eaton model 950 duplex strainers are used when cast duplex strainers will not suffice.
+Sometimes special alloys are required or there are other aspects of the application just not suitable for cast duplex strainers, necessitating a custom fabricated design instead.
+Custom fabricated strainers enable providing specific straining ratios, differential pressure drop, can be ASME code stamped, have corrosion allowance and be designed to satisfy a multitude of design criteria.

-Fabricated duplex strainers consist of two fabricated basket strainers having their inlet and outlet nozzles located on the same side.
-The two basket chambers are connected to an inlet and outlet pipe tee with valves.
+Eaton's model 950 duplex strainers consist of two fabricated Eaton model 90 basket strainers modified to have their inlet and outlet nozzles located on the same side.
+The two basket chambers are connected to an inlet and outlet pipe tee with butterfly valve to control the flow path.
 One set of valves are closed, causing the flow to pass through the other chamber.
 When it is time to clean the strainer basket, flow is diverted to the clean chamber and the dirty basket chamber is isolated so it can be safely accessed.
 The connections to the pipeline are typically ANSI flanged although can also be butt weld or some other connection as required.

 There is a specific order to manipulate the diverting valves to ensure the process flow is not interrupted.
 First open the clean chamber discharge valve, then open the its inlet valve.
 Next close the discharge valve for the dirty basket chamber and then close its inlet valve.
 After venting the basket chamber and draining the fluid, the basket chamber can be safely accessed.